- You can afford beautiful, healthy teeth without financial burdens.

 Dental care in private health insurance

-Private policies cover the costs of advanced dental treatments, preventive check-ups, dentures, and orthodontic treatment.
-Depending on the tariff, a deductible can be agreed per year for dental services as well as for health services in other areas, and there are also — often significantly more expensive — policies with 100 percent dental coverage.
+Private policies pay additional costs of advanced dental treatments, preventive checkups, dentures, and orthodontic treatment.
+Depending on the tariff, a deductible can be agreed per year for dental services as well as for oral health services in other areas, and there are also — often significantly more expensive — policies with 100 percent comprehensive dental coverage.

 Private health insurance covers the following dental health services: